pbowyer/modx-dotenv/README.md

 ## Installation

   1. [Install the plugin from the MODX Package Manager](https://modx.com/extras/package/dotenv) and activate it.

+### Alternative: installing from this repository
-     _Alternatively, clone this repository and put it in the `core/components` directory (this file should be located at `core/components/dotenv/README.md`)_
+1. Clone this repository and put it in the `core/components` directory (this file should be located at `core/components/dotenv/README.md`)

-     Go to your MODX Manager, create a new plugin, and point it to the static file `core/components/dotenv/plugin.php`.
+1. Go to your MODX Manager, create a new plugin, and point it to the static file `core/components/dotenv/plugin.php`.
 Enable it for the `OnMODXInit` event.

+## Using DotEnv with MODX

   1. Create a `.env` file at `core/config/.env`